-The School of Education continued for the fourth year the Pinning Ceremony for candidates (students) admitted to teacher education.
+The School of Education continued for the fifth year the Pinning Ceremony for candidates (students) admitted to teacher education.

-The School of Education hosted the third annual hotdog picnic to help keep candidates (students) actively engaged in campus events.
+The School of Education hosted the fourth annual hotdog picnic to help keep candidates (students) actively engaged in campus events.
 Welcome Back flyers were given to every candidate (student) taking an education course and candidates (students) were contacted by their advisor personally welcoming them back in the spring.
 The School of Education believes that events such as these keep candidates (students) in regular contact with faculty outside of regular advising.

-Additional classes have been added to the schedule at night and online to make access easier for candidates (students) that have families and/or jobs.
+Additional the proposal was drafted, submitted, and accepted to move all of the graduate degree programs to a 100% online delivery format.
+The School of education also has added classes to the schedule at night and online to make access easier for undergraduate candidates (students) that have families and/or jobs.